 As a consequence, it is likely that this unification will continue to strengthen with each passing year.

-Let’s also explore Themes of .NET, which provides a collection of the most urgent and discussed topics and issues within the .NET development community.
+Let’s also explore the Themes of .NET, which provides a collection of the most urgent and discussed topics and issues within the .NET development community.

 Database access endpoints are typically created using the .NET Core API.
 Scalability and security are ensured by using this method. .NET Core is used at the backend and React.Js, Angular, and Vue.js at the front end.